BrenoCPimenta/Java-CRUD/README.md

   * **TEST** In _StepByStep_ we will add our first method "testConnection" so we can test our connection first everytime we run the tests.

+  * We will add a extra Class called _SimpleDate_, it will be responsile to get our date in Int and transform it into java.sql.Date, because the constructor with int numbers is Deprecated.

   * Our second class will be **Plant**, that will be responsible for the Getters and Setters
     - Will be Serializable.
     - Our variables and their types, must be coherent with the ones we created in the DataBase.
+    - Notice in set date we will use the method from _SimpleDate_ Class.
     - We will finish overriding the method toString, so that it returns all of our information in a string that we formated.